Getting an Interview

 There was 3 people and the interview I believed went well it lasted for 45 mins.
 Its been 2 days and nothing yet but I do know the hourly wage which is $16-$18/hour, they give a company van, laptop, and a blackberry cell phone.
 Not sure if Im going to accept the job if an offer comes up but I do feel it is a great company to start out.
 This would be my first electronics job coming right out of 2 year college.

-I applied through a recruiter and the process took 3 days – interviewed at NCR in April 2009.
+I applied through a recruiter.
+The process took 3 days – interviewed at NCR (Winnipeg, MB (Canada)) in November 2007.